Art-n-MathS/PlotToSat/README.md

-PlotToSat: Miltiadou, M., Grieve, S., Ruiz-Benito, P., Astigarraga, J., Cruz-Alonso, V., Triviño, J.T., and Lines, E. (2024) PlotToSat: A Tool for Generating Annual Time-Series from Sentinel-1 and Sentinel-2 at Each Plot Within a Plot Network for Machine Learning Applications *Computers & Geosciences*
+PlotToSat: Miltiadou, M., Grieve, S., Ruiz-Benito, P., Astigarraga, J., Cruz-Alonso, V., Triviño, J.T., and Lines, E. (2024) PlotToSat: A Tool for Generating Annual Time-Series from Sentinel-1 and Sentinel-2 at Each Plot Within a Plot Network for Machine Learning Applications (under review)

 Link to paper: [\<url\>](<url>)